Let’s discuss some aspects of caring for, living with, and loving a dog that sometimes even dog owners ignore.

 Take the books you will keep to that home area where other books live.
-If you do not have a central place for the books in your home, maybe it is time to assign a place?
+If you do not have a central place for the books in your home, it may be time to assign such a place.

-Don’t limit your ideas for lack of space or bookcases.
-There is an infinite number of ways to create bright displays for your books.
+Don’t let the lack of space or bookcases limit your ideas.
+There are infinite ways to create bright displays for your books.
 In addition, books can make a design statement!
 Just check Pinterest, and you will see.
 Smashing idea; Points for Design!

 Vinyl has come back- no doubt about it.
 But being a vintage item, vinyl makes a statement on its own.
 Because we tend to listen to records on special moments and need vintage equipment to play them, these items tend to behave more appropriately.
 They don’t run away like their CDs and DVDs relatives.
 There is not much we need to say about vinyl.
-But if you have some records and their player but have not given these items the standing they crave, you are missing all the fun.
+But if you have some records and their player but have yet to give these items the standing they crave, you are missing all the fun.
 Consider a place of honor to display and listen to your Vinyl music.
-It is unlikely that you have records you no longer want out of their jackets or in random home areas.
+You are unlikely to have records you no longer want out of their jackets or in random home areas.
 But if you do, I am simply out of words.
 Let’s leave it at that.

 Other DVDs and CDs will be in good condition.
 So, after matching them with their cases, you can decide to keep or donate them.

 The DVDs and CDs you keep should be all together in a single place in the home.
 Typically, the optimal location for these is the living room.

 When you decide where all your DVDs and CDs will live, take those you found during this exercise to that place in the home.
 Then, see if any of the discs in your collection can go.
 You could donate or sell them (remember Half Priced Books?).